stardothosting/shift8-fullnav/README.md

 - Dropdown functionality out of the box
 If you have parent/child menu items, they will be automatically rendered as dropdown for mobile/desktop view of the menu.
 You can change color and styling of the dropdown for desktop as well

+- Woocommerce compatibility
+The shopping cart icon will automatically display if it detects that you have Woocommerce installed and activated.
+A simple cart icon with a cart count will be displayed

+- Search dropdown icon
+We now give you the option to display a search dropdown toggle area , right underneath the navigation bar.
+There are design options that will allow you to configure how this looks such as background color, font size, color, hover colors and whatnot.
+This is a quick and easy way to integrate search into your navigation.

 ## Remember : Dont forget to set the switch "Enable Full Nav" after installing and activating!